Working to make government more effective

 Permanent secretaries who lead departments have a role that includes:

-- day-to-day management of the department and its budget
+• day-to-day management of the department and its budget, often as ‘accounting officer’ for the department (see below)

 Permanent secretaries also have other corporate duties.
 Some more senior ones sit on boards that oversee the management of the civil service including the Civil Service Board and the Senior Leadership Committee.
 Others also head up civil service professions and functions, overseeing the development of staff, reforms and leadership of those civil servants who sit in that profession or function.

-Permanent secretaries also meet every week at a ‘Wednesday Morning Colleagues’ (WMC) meeting chaired by the cabinet secretary and held in the Cabinet Office.
+Permanent secretaries meet at a ‘Wednesday Morning Colleagues’ (WMC) meeting chaired by the cabinet secretary and held in the Cabinet Office.

 How powerful are permanent secretaries?